Shooting Star (Owl City song): Reception

-"Shooting Star" peaked at No. 36 on the US Christian Songs chart, No. 49 on the Japan Hot 100 chart, and No. 176 on the UK Singles Chart.
 Scott Fryberger of Jesus Freak Hideout wrote that the song is "still poppy and very accessible, and Owl City fans will probably feel mostly at home, but it has a bit more of a dance music vibe than the synthpop we're used to."
 Tris McCall of The Star-Ledger called the song "the least successful thing" on The Midsummer Station.
 McCall added that "while Young can discharge a self-affirmatory verse with the conviction of a choirboy, the song does skirt a bit too close to Katy Perry territory for comfort."
 Dave Lewis of Uproxx called the track a "danceable, extremely upbeat and positive pop anthem."

+Chart performance

+"Shooting Star" debuted at No. 48 on the US Hot Christian Songs chart, before peaking at No. 36.
+It also reached No. 49 on the Japan Hot 100 chart, and No. 176 on the UK Singles Chart.

 Music video

-On May 14, 2012, Owl City uploaded an official audio stream for "Shooting Star" to his official YouTube channel.
-The video features some type of fox or dog walking around in a city with orange fur.
+On May 14, 2012, Owl City uploaded an official audio stream for "Shooting Star" to his YouTube channel.
+On May 17, a lyrics video for the song was released via Vevo.
+The video features a montage of twinkling stars, swirling beams of light, bright nebulas, and atmospheric clouds.

-Young posted screen-shots of the upcoming video on his Twitter account for Shooting Star prior to its release.
-The MTV website includes an interview with Young about the filming of the video.
+Young posted screen-shots of the upcoming video on his Twitter account for "Shooting Star" prior to its release.
+The MTV website includes an interview with Young about the filming of the video, who said, "It takes place in L.A. at night.
+There's people running.
+There's free runners.
+There's people doing flips like from building to building."

 On October 25, 2012, Owl City uploaded the official music video for "Shooting Star" to his official YouTube channel.
+It was directed by Ethan Lader.
 The video's setting is nighttime in an urban area.
 The video features scenes of Young playing an electric piano under the street lights and people (who emit light from their chests) running, slowly gathering to all run together in the same direction.
+The video garnered 2 million views in less than 5 days.

 Use in media

 This song is featured in the 2013 3D animated film, Escape from Planet Earth, twice.

-It is also featured in the third trailer of Epic, and in the 2015 Nickelodeon TV show, Bella and the Bulldogs.
+It is also featured in the third trailer of Epic, and in the 2015 Nickelodeon TV show, Bella and the Bulldogs and the 2026 Nintendo + Illumination film, The Super Mario Galaxy Movie.